We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 2. Gas fees.
 Buying NFTs will nearly always incur a gas fee.
 This fee might be charged on top of a marketplace's brokerage fee (for example, CoinSpot's 0.9%), or it may already be factored in.
 The fees investors will pay depend on a few things.
 Most importantly, the blockchain network hosting the NFT will play a major role.
 For example, Ethereum is the most popular smart contract and NFT network in the industry – however, the same popularity can lead to congestion and expensive gas fees.
 Conversely, more scalable blockchains like Solana will have less congestion, and thus, buying NFTs on these protocols will incur lower gas fees.

 3. NFT Characteristics and rarity.
 An NFT's traits go a long way to determining its rarity, which helps determine its validity as a long-term investment.
 For example, a Dragon avatar (1/50) wearing a gold crown (1/128) may be a better financial option than a Gorilla avatar (1/16) smoking a pipe (1/54).
-Marketplaces like OpenSea and CoinSpot Australia will show each NFT's specific attributes as well as how rare these individual characteristics are.
-On the flip side, it's worth remembering that rarity isn't everything – these types of NFTs should be thought of as collectibles.
+Marketplaces like OpenSea and CoinSpot Australia will show each NFT's specific attributes and how rare these individual characteristics are.
+On the flip side, it's worth remembering that rarity isn't everything – these types of NFTs should be considered collectibles.
 So, if an investor really likes a piece of art, its rarity shouldn't always impact their decision to buy (or not buy) it.

 Crypto punk NFT attributes